Common Scams

 Online Shopping Scams

-Scammers on Craigslist, Upwork, etc. may ask to process a transaction through “eBay” and will send an email that appears like it's from eBay requesting Bitcoin as payment.
+This scam involves the potential sale of vehicles from one person to the next.
+This scam is extremely common and more detailed information from eBay themselves may be found here: Ebay security.
+Scammers on Craigslist, Upwork, etc. may ask to process a transaction through “eBay” and will send an email that appears like it is from eBay requesting Bitcoin as payment.
 Do not complete any payment unless it is through the official eBay payment portal.
 If there are any doubts, confirm your transaction and the accounts with eBay directly before completing a purchase.

 Airbnb Scams